Oracle moving from California to Texas, joins Tesla, Hewlett Packard

 Earlier this week Musk blasted California for driving a corporate exodus, likening the state to a sports team that is used to winning and has grown complacent.

-California, like a winning sports team that “has been winning for a long time,” has taken innovators for granted, Musk said, adding, “You have a forest of redwoods and the little trees can’t grow.”
+California, like a winning sports team that “has been winning for a long time,” has taken innovators for granted, Musk said, adding, “Yo

+u have a forest of redwoods and the little trees can’t grow.”

 Musk made the comments in an interview with the Wall Street Journal published on Tuesday.
 In the interview, Musk revealed that he personally had moved to Texas after growing frustrated with the Golden State.